 What is a flat white?

 The flat white is almost like a cappuccino or a latte.
 You can see a creamy, light caramel mix of milk and espresso in a glass with no real layers but a shallow layer of milk foam, which may or may not have a stylistic style.
-The aroma is still dominated by the espresso smell, while the milk serves as a stimulating taste.
+The aroma is still dominated by the espresso smell, while the milk serves a refreshing taste.

 It’s not the same thing as white coffee, though (which is a coffee bean originating from Yemen.)